aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 * Create a self-signed CA certificate for mTLS
 * Create a Truststore, place it in S3 and configure API Gateway accordingly
 * Store the CA Certificate and Private Key in ASM
-* Create a sample client certificate, key and pfx files and store them in S3 (same bucket as the RTruststore under client/) as well as in ASM.
+* Create a sample client certificate, key and pfx files and store them in S3 (same bucket as the Truststore under client/) as well as in ASM.
 Note that this is provided as a quick way to test the application and should not be used for production due to security reasons.